 - 150g caster sugar

 - 150ml water

 For the frosting:

-Place all of your cake ingredients into the bowl of an electric mixer and mix to combine.
-Once all of the ingredeints are blended together, using an ice cream scoop divide the mixture between the cupcake cases.
+- Place all of your cake ingredients into the bowl of an electric mixer and mix to combine.
+Once all of the ingredients are blended together, using an ice cream scoop divide the mixture between the cupcake cases.

-To make the frosting place the butter, vanilla, custard powder, icing sugar and half of the milk into your electric mixer and mix to combine.
-If your frosting is looking too stiff add a bit more milk until you reach a pipable consistancy.
+- To make the frosting place the butter, vanilla, custard powder, icing sugar and half of the milk into your electric mixer and mix to combine.
+If your frosting is looking too stiff add a bit more milk until you reach a pipe-able consistency.